 There are already several options for online casinos in PA.
 Meanwhile, today’s news gives online poker players in Pennsylvania new hope that an additional online poker room might be launching sooner than later in the state.

 BetMGM operates in partnership with GVC Holdings under the ROAR Digital brand.
 ROAR currently operates partypoker in New Jersey.
-When the time comes, ROAR will also be ready to operate the new partypoker PA.
+When the time comes, ROAR will also be ready to operate the new partypoker PA and BetMGM online poker site.

 Since November 2019, PokerStars PA has been the only online poker room operating in the Keystone State.